Bridging and enabling studies

 Bridging program for overseas-trained professionals

-If you're an overseas-trained professional and need to undertake some study in order to meet the entry requirements to practise your profession in Australia, you may be eligible to enrol in a bridging program.
+If you're an overseas-trained professional and need to undertake some study in order to meet the entry requirements to practice your profession in Australia, you may be eligible to enrol in a bridging program.
+You will need to upload a letter of assessment from the relevant registration body to your application, listing the subjects you need to complete.

 Students doing an approved bridging study for overseas-trained professionals with an Assessment Statement may be eligible for FEE-HELP.